How to.... DIY by GPS - Advisory Route

 - Notify the organiser of your ride date before setting off.

-You may do this with your entry or right up to the moment before starting your DIY event.
+This is on the entry form, but you may change it by letting the organiser know, right up to the moment before starting your DIY event.

 - After your ride email the recorded GPS tracklog to the organiser as an attachment.